 In Florida, dog owners are strictly liable for injuries caused by their dogs.
-This means that unless the dog owner can prove you were harassing the dog or trespassing, they are generally liable for your injuries.
-Dog bites are the most common form of injuries caused by animals but they aren't the only ones.
-Sometimes bicyclists and joggers have fallen over dogs that were not properly restrained by their owners causing serious injuries.
+This means that unless the dog owner can prove you were harassing the dog or trespassing, they are liable for your injuries.
+Dog bites are the most common form of injuries caused by animals, but they aren't the only ones.
+Sometimes bicyclists and joggers have fallen over dogs that were not properly restrained by their owners, causing serious injuries.
 It is important to realize that dog injuries don't have to be in the form of a bite to seek financial compensation.

 Florida has rules and laws requiring owners to set well-built boundaries and appropriately constrain animals.
 While most dog owners obey the rules and laws, some do not and the results can be devastating.
 Dogs that are not restrained properly by their owners are typically the cause of serious injury.
 That is why top dog bite lawyers can be so valuable in getting you a dog bite or animal injury settlement in Florida.